Connecting the Dots with Data Intelligence

 Processes

 Next to linking our information about Data to their meaning, it makes sense to link the data to processes.
 Processes use data as their input, data is the output of processes and data can tell you about the performance of your process.
 By connecting the data to the process we first can tell which process is producing what data.
 This can be handy when there is a data quality issue or when we need to know who is responsible for this creation.
 In the same example about data quality we can tell which processes are being impacted by poor data quality.
-Because we also connect to the People part of the organization, we instantly know who to warn that the input data is of bad quality.
+Because we also connect to the People part of the organisation, we instantly know who to warn that the input data is of bad quality.

 Technology